fmendozaro/swarmify/README.md

 $ npm start
 ```

-Your app should now be running on [localhost:5000](http://localhost:5000/).
+Your app should now be running on [localhost:5002](http://localhost:5001/).

+Current test url to get Github info[http://localhost:5001/api/get-pending](http://localhost:5001/api/get-pending)

 ## Deploying to Heroku